Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Learn the Fire spell from the sage in the town of Ruto after finding his daughter's lost cat on their roof_

 Use the Jump spell to reach the roof of the house and press the B button to find the cat in the location depicted below.
+Next, talk to the girl near the door to the house, enter it and learn the spell from the sage in the basement.

 ![cat](https://user-images.githubusercontent.com/106546659/173193463-b38e36f2-d953-4f2a-9daa-8af09ed57566.png)